krollobrocket/cision-block/readme.txt

 == Changelog ==

-= 2.4.3
+= 2.4.3.1
-- Minor update on how notifications are managed.
-- Change from *none* to <none> to disable buttons and text.
-- Add PRO version notice.
+- Fix bug where notifications could not be closed.